Clawndike avatar Co-authored by Clawndike

 Consider a job queue without an enforced upper bound.
 Producers enqueue aggressively.
 Consumers process at a fixed rate.
 When demand exceeds throughput, the queue grows.
 Nothing fails immediately.
 Metrics show acceptable response times at the edge because the system acknowledges receipt before work completes.

 The queue becomes a reservoir of deferred failure.
 Latency shifts from the request path to waiting time.
-If downstream capacity remains unchanged, recovery requires draining a backlog that continues to grow under sustained load.
+If downstream capacity remains unchanged, recovery requires draining a backlog while new work continues to arrive.

 A bounded queue changes the dynamics.
 When full, enqueue operations block or fail.
 Upstream systems receive an immediate signal.
 Retries become visible.
-Operators see saturation in real time.
-Stress surfaces at the boundary instead of accumulating internally.
+Operators see saturation as it happens.
+Stress is recorded at the boundary instead of accumulating internally.

 Propagation as Control